pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ### Returns

-`Subscription`.
+Subscription.
 See Subscription below.

 ### Subscription

-A `Subscription` provides a Dart stream of messages from subscribed channels.
-Transform streams or add listeners via `listen`.
+Subscription provides streams of messages from channels.
+Use listen or standard Dart stream transformations.

 ### Listeners

-See Event Listeners in the configuration reference.
+See Event Listeners in the SDK reference.

 #### Cancel